Dabu Block Printing

 Despite the setback it has received from the modern textile industry, both the artisans and the government have tried to revive this traditional process.
 While the artisans are exploring ways to meet the customer’s demands and expectations, the government is supporting this technique by providing funds and facilities to keep this art alive.

-Since the last few years, new research and development in various designs and dyeing done by artisans have borne results in reviving the art.
+Since the last few years, new research and development in various designs and dyeing did by artisans have borne results in reviving the art.
 These combined efforts of artisans and government are helping in regaining the beauty and popularity and demand of Dabu block printed fabrics.

 Today Dabu block printing has become famous all over the world.
-It is adorned by the buyers for its vibrant and unique designs and colors.
+It is adorned by buyers for its vibrant and unique designs and colors.
 The technique has slowly and steadily gained a loyal and admiring customer base all over the world encouraging its artisans to provide innovative designs and patterns appealing to the more modern and westernized global customers.

 If you want to read about more traditional printing techniques like block printing art then click on the hyperlink.